 For many organizations looking to hire, it may be the first time in years they have dipped their toes into the hiring pool.
 The recession — and the long climb out of it — may have given hiring managers and leadership teams the false impression that there is an abundance of readily available talent.
 This couldn’t be further from the truth.
 In fact, the job market has shifted so dramatically this year that many companies looking to hire are finding a shortage of highly-qualified candidates.
 If you will be hiring soon, here are some tips to make the process more successful:

 IT trends are always changing and the professionals at WinterWyman are constantly keeping up with these trends.
 Watch this video as Joe Kotlinski, Partner at WinterWyman, discusses the technologies that will help you become more marketable to employers.

 Hundreds of companies benefit from working with staffing firms each year.
 They utilize resources better, receive more qualified candidates, and discover greater talent that stay with them for longer and improve their business.
-Scott Ragusa, President of Search and Staffing at WinterWyman, shares his advice for clients starting a relationship with a staffing firm.
+Scott Ragusa, CEO of WinterWyman, shares his advice for clients starting a relationship with a staffing firm.

 The staffing landscape has evolved greatly over the past few years, and industry leaders have adapted their processes similarly in order to maintain superiority.
-WinterWyman has remained at the forefront of the staffing industry in the Northeast, and Scott Ragusa, president of the contracts businesses, explains why in the following video.
+WinterWyman has remained at the forefront of the staffing industry in the Northeast, and Scott Ragusa, CEO, explains why in the following video.

 WinterWyman's Partner / Manager Melanie Kilsey, explains her thoughts on why employers prefer hiring contract or temporary employees.
 Watch how she discusses trends on both in recession and in recovery.